Lookingforcommit/telegram_forward_client/README.md

-# Forward-Client
+# telegram_forward_client
-This is Telegram Messages Forwarder bot.
+This is a Telegram messages forwarder bot.

-Use this at your own risk.
-I will not be responsible for any kind of issue while using this!
-Better use a different Telegram Account instead of using Main Telegram Account.

 ### Features:
 - Forward From Chat To Chat.
-    - Can Forward from Multiple Chats to Multiple Chats :)
+    - Can Forward from Multiple Chats to Multiple Chats
     - Automatically forward new messages From Chat To Chat.
 - Userbot
 - Simple & User-friendly